We are all The Messiah, and The King, and death to anyone who denies it…

 Returning to England, he became involved in a millennialist movement and later said he had come to believe that the Second Coming of Jesus Christ would be advanced if he himself were killed by the British government.
 He therefore resolved, in conspiracy with Bannister Truelock, to attempt the assassination of the King and bring about his own judicial execution.
 In other witness accounts, after James Hatfield received more wounds from prisons and escaped, he said he had found a lake where he could bathe his wounds, claimed he was in heaven and that he was the biblical Adam and made himself a ‘covering of boughs of trees’ to put round his waist.
 He was taken to prison again after that where he smashed a water jug and proceeded to cut his feet with it to ‘purge away his sins’ whilst claiming he was the ‘Supreme Being’.

 After some time, he got well again and escaped to Calais, where he then took a boat to Dover, arriving in London in September 1795.
 He rejoined his army regiment, arriving in Croydon Barracks on 5 April 1796 and was discharged soon after due to insanity and was collected by his brother.
 He eventually found work as a silversmith.
 But he became very depressed, and began to believe that God had big plans for him.
-God told him that when died the world would die too.
+God told Hadfield that when he died the world would die too.
 According to the usually trumpeted account, “after several ‘fits of insanity’ including one where he threatened to dash his child’s brains out (just days before), he made the assassination attempt on Mad King George.”

 On the evening of 15 May 1800, at the Theatre Royal, Drury Lane, during the playing of the national anthem, Hadfield fired a pistol at the King standing in the royal box but missed, although, grabbed at once, he immediately claimed he had fired over the king’s head.
 Hadfield also warned his interrogators that “it was not over yet – there was a great deal more and worse to come.”

 But maybe, just maybe, our Jimmy wasn’t as mad as he made out… Hadfield had become immersed in the murky world of millenarian sects in London’s underworld.
-Fiercely attractive to the poor, due to its widely touted credo that worldly hierarchies and suffering would come to and end with the imminent return and reign of king Jesus as a real and physical ruler over the earth, millenarian belief was enjoying a popular revival, especially with the career of Richard Brothers flourishing.
+Fiercely attractive to the poor, due to its widely touted credo that worldly hierarchies and suffering would come to and end with the imminent return and reign of king Jesus as a real and physical ruler over the earth, millenarian belief was enjoying a popular revival, especially with the career of apocalyptic prophets like Richard Brothers and Joanna Southcott flourishing.
 And just like during the English Revolution of the 1640s and ‘50s, millenarian ideas merged, mingled and cross-referenced with radical politics.
 In the same London pubs, radicals and millenarians sat elbow to elbow; millenarian prophets generally proclaimed themselves to be Christ, of king of the Jews, and from there it was but a short step to “demanding king George’s crown” (as Richard Brothers did).
 The intense fear generated by pro-French revolutionary radicals in the 1790s extended to those making millenarian claims (who were often arrested and interrogated).
 Hadfield had fallen into the company of Bannister Truelock, who had encouraged him in the plan to shoot the king.
 Truelock was a shoemaker, a religious activist, who prophesied the second coming of Jesus Christ.
 He also claimed the Messiah would be ‘born from his mouth’.
 He and Hadfield hung out in pubs frequented by radicals plotting an English Revolution in 1798-9.
 And mad, religious or not, Truelock certainly understood the coming of the millennium in a directly radical and practical way.
 His landlady gave evidence that he was always complaining about the price of provisions – “a seditious bad character”, who told her that “the king would be assassinated and we should have no more Kings to reign at all.”
 Don’t sound so mad to me.
 Truelock is said to have persuaded Hadfield that by shooting mad king George, he would bring peace to the world.

 Hadfield was tried for high treason and was defended by Thomas Erskine, the leading barrister of that era.
 Hadfield pleaded not guilty on the grounds of insanity.
 The authorities made great efforts to prove that Hadfield was sane, and to find evidence to also try Truelock – unsuccessfully.
 Both may have been cleverer than they made out, since their religious mania was said to have been only evident after their arrests.
 Ie they saved their lives by emphasising their lunacy… Whatever the truth of it, the authorities clearly associated Hadfield and Truelock’s religious mania with the insurgent proletarian underground they feared.